- 1 What are attributes, and what do they do in MLB The Show 22?

 - Break (BRK): a pitcher’s ability to put break on a pitch; affects the sideways and downward movement of off-speed and breaking pitches; “Illusionist” quirk for effective changeups; “Knee Buckler” for effective breaking pitches (slider and curve variations); “Mr. Splitee” for effective splitters; “Knuckleballer” for effective knuckleballs.

-Hitting attributes in The Show 21
+Hitting attributes explained in MLB The Show 22

 - Plate Vision (VIS): a hitter’s ability see pitches; affects the size of the Plate Coverage Indicator (PCI); a higher rating increases the size of the PCI, while a lower ratings results in a smaller PCI; affects ability to make contact with pitches; “20/20 Vision” for hitters who rarely miss when swinging.